 Promoting growth in small towns

-Ziegert Everestate's mission is to promote successful, sustainable growth of suburban centers.
+As a real estate group, our mission is to promote successful, sustainable growth of suburban centers.
 The last 20 months have forcefully demonstrated that life in suburban and small towns is becoming increasingly attractive - especially for younger generations.
 Working digitally from a home office is opening up opportunities for many people to escape ever-rising rents and the glaring lack of space in major cities.
 Many are beginning to search for alternative living and private working spaces.
 Urban developers and planners are now faced with the challenge of designing suburban areas in a sustainable and resource-saving way.
 And who better to help develop promising solutions than students, trainees and university graduates who are particularly concerned about shaping their own future?
-This was the impetus for launching the ZEE Scholarship.
+This was the impetus for launching the ZIEGERT scholarship.
 From June 5 to October 4, applicants could submit essays or presentations on the following question: How can small towns promote sustainable growth and attract younger generations?
 What actions would impact the modernization, attractiveness and quality of life of suburban areas?

 Meet the scholarship winner

 We are very pleased to announce the proud winner of the €2000 scholarship Julia Treichel, a recent graduate of the Landscape Architecture program at the Technical University of Munich.
 "The contribution of Julia Treichel convinces with an unconventional view on the question and picks up in an authentic way the spirit that is especially attributed to the Millennials.
 The work stands for creative departure, for the innovative reorganization of everyday coexistence and a sustainable approach to material and personal resources" (Prof. Dr. Marcus Menzl, Head of the Urban Planning program at the Lübeck University of Technology and part of our expert jury).